 Alen Agaronov, ScD

-My art practice is summarized in Figure 1¸ above.
+My art practice is summarized in Figure 1.

-As a public health researcher, practitioner and educator, and a bioethicist, I am drawn to performative mediums in the health sciences, like "the conference lecture," "the science poster," "the webinar," "the IRB protocol," "the lab journal,” and "the peer-reviewed journal article."
-I bridge these scientistic mediums with the lecture-performance – an activist form of pedagogy born out of performance art – to investigate conceptions of academic subjectivity, scientific integrity, and research excellence.
+As a public scientist, program evaluator, and bioethicist, I am drawn to the health sciences' performative mediums, such as "the science poster presentation," "the instructional webinar," and "the peer-reviewed manuscript."
+I experiment with these scientistic elements through the lecture-performance - an activist form of pedagogy born out of performance art - to investigate conceptions of academic subjectivity, scientific integrity, and research excellence.

-My practice is physically and symbolically shaped by disability, including the aids, supports, and templates, including PowerPoint®, Zoom Meetings, and data visualization tools, which are intended for more efficient and accessible modes of working in under-resourced health institutions.
-By commonly pair these office tools with their visual art equivalents, such as ready-mades, found footage, pre-recorded performance, a running theme in my work is digital technology's limits and potential in aiding the achievement of aspirational goals – professional, artistic and personal.
+My practice is physically and symbolically shaped by disability and the technological aids that I grew to depend on from working in under-resourced public health institutions.
+Nebulous supports like PowerPoint templates, Google Drawings, data analysis software, and Zoom meetings inform the form of my work as much as they make it more accessible.
+In pairing these everyday "office tools" with their false equivalents in the visual arts - such as ready-mades, found footage, and video editing software - a running theme in my work is digital technology's limits and potential in aiding the achievement of aspirational goals – whether professional, artistic or personal.

 I work with my partner, HY Florence Lam, who is an architectural designer by training.

 I completed my doctorate in social and behavioral sciences at the Harvard T.H.
 Chan School of Public Health ('22), where I also pursued a secondary field in Critical Media Practice through The Film Study Center.
-My research on “para-performative practices” in public health interventions, based on the process evaluation of three studies from a complex systems perspective, was funded by The Mellon Foundation and The Spencer Foundation.
-I was previously named a New Civics Scholar through the Harvard Graduate School of Education ('17) and a Rose Service Learning Fellow ('19) through The Chan School.
+My research on “para-performative practices” in public health interventions, based on a series of process evaluations performed through a complex systems framework, was funded by The Mellon Foundation and The Spencer Foundation.
+I was a New Civics Scholar through the Harvard Graduate School of Education ('17) and a Rose Service Learning Fellow ('19) through The Chan School.
 From 2015 to 2021, I regularly taught courses at Harvard College on aesthetics, idea translation, higher education, global health, medical anthropology, and social medicine.
 My interest in public science originated from my BS-MS studies at the CUNY School of Public Health at Hunter College ('12).

 Monday, May 2, 2022